drew-walkerr/DiscordEmojiForge/README.md

 # DiscordEmojiForge
-An Rmd file and eventually Shiny Application to convert any photo links or files to optimal Discord emoji size.
+An Rmd file and eventually Shiny App to convert any photo links or files to optimal size for Discord emojis.